helamanl0424/swapi/README.md

 2. **Configure PostgreSQL:**
 - Ensure PostgreSQL is installed and running on your machine.
-- Create a database if you do not currently have one and configure the `application.properties` with the correct url, username, and password.
+- Create a database if you do not have one and configure the `application.properties` with the correct URL, username, and password.

 3. **Build the project:**